double16/grails-ziplet/README.md

 grails.ziplet.excludeContentTypes = ["image/png", "image/gif", "image/png", "image/tiff"]
 ```

-The assets path is excluded because it will call HttpServletResponse.getOutputStream() and HttpServletResponse.getWriter() in the same request, which is not allowed, see [ServletResponse](http://docs.oracle.com/javaee/6/api/javax/servlet/ServletResponse.html#getOutputStream()).
+The assets path is excluded because it will call HttpServletResponse.getOutputStream() and HttpServletResponse.getWriter()
+in the same request, which is not allowed, see [ServletResponse](http://docs.oracle.com/javaee/6/api/javax/servlet/ServletResponse.html#getOutputStream()).
 If you find other incompatible plugins please send a pull request or submit an issue with the additional excluded path.

 Changes
 -------

+* 0.5 - Fix [#2](https://github.com/double16/grails-ziplet/issues/2) getOutputStream() failure on multiple calls by moving filter to top of chain.
+Thanks to [ryancornia](https://github.com/ryancornia).
 * 0.4 - Grails expects ‘respond’ in controllers to mark the response as committed.
 The CompressingFilter only marks the response as committed after a threshold of output is received and output.
 This commit works around that behavior.